working-group-two/engineering-blog/pages/our-product.md

 and we make the mobile core network programmable for operators, developers and end-users.
 Our aim is to create an eco-system of partners to make  mobile connectivity much more useful.

-Our business model is based on
+Our business model is primarily based a monthly fee per active user, but we also have a small start-up fee, and options for revenue sharing on additional platform products.
-- An affordable start-up cost
-- A monthly fee per active user
-- Revenue share on additional platform products

 ## Our operators